jcorporation/myMPD/docs/030-running.md

 You must enable and start the service manually.
 Use `systemctl enable mympd` to enable myMPD at startup and `systemctl start mympd` to start myMPD now.

-myMPD logs to STDERR, you can see the live logs with `journalctl -fu mympd`.
+myMPD logs to STDOUT, you can see the live logs with `journalctl -fu mympd`.

 The default myMPD service unit uses the `DynamicUser=` directive, therefore no static mympd user is created.
 If you want to change the group membership of this dynamic user, you must add an override.